-Who is eligible to attend Camp To Belong Washington’s summer camps?
+Who is eligible to attend Sibling Strong SUMMER CAMP?

 Any sibling group as described above, with brothers and sisters between the ages of 8 and 18 are eligible to apply as long as at least one of the campers lives in Washington state.
 We have had campers from several other states who attend with their Washington siblings, but travel expenses are provided at the caregivers’ expense.

 Our average sibling group is three, and the largest sibling group has been six.
 The size of the group is not limited.

 Can my child attend camp if he/she is on medications, has a special diet, physical limitations or behavior issues?

 Yes.
 Sibling Strong operates with a staff of nurses, who distributes all medications.
 Dietary needs are noted on camper applications and will be handled by the camp kitchen.
 Children with disabilities are considered on a case-by-case basis.

 How does the application process work?

 Applications will be available through the “Camper” link on the Sibling Strong website’s home page.
 The closing date for 2023 camp is April 21.
 Applications for children in foster care should be completed by the child’s case worker.
 Relative caregivers and adoptive families complete their child’s application.
 A separate application is necessary for each child.
 Once submitted, the application will be reviewed by a committee.
 Highest priority is given to applicants who have the least amount of quality contact with their brothers or sisters during the year.